USEPA/CMAQ/DOCS/Users_Guide/Tutorials/CMAQ_UG_tutorial_benchmark.md

 - [Output data for CMAQv5.3.3](https://drive.google.com/drive/folders/1K7f9WQEeavae5VlAWz9Z6nNrjgF6UKV8?usp=sharing)
 - Metadata for the CMAQ benchmark test case is posted on the CMAS Center Dataverse site: https://doi.org/10.15139/S3/IQVABD

+The benchmark data is also available form the US EPA annoymous ftp server: https://gaftp.epa.gov/exposure/CMAQ/

 Copy the data to `$CMAQ_DATA`.
 Navigate to the `$CMAQ_DATA` directory, unzip and untar the two day benchmark input and output files: